 Freshman (0-23 sem. hrs.)
-4 semesters

 Sophomore (24-53 sem. hrs.)
-3 semesters

 Junior (54-83 sem. hrs.)
-2 semesters

-Senior (84 or more) 1 semester
+Senior (84 or more)

-Students classified as ADP (Accelerated Degree Program) and students enrolled in an on-line degree program are exempt from Chapel requirements.

 Requirements for the Accelerated Undergraduate Program

 Students in the accelerated undergraduate program are not required to complete the physical education activity requirement or the chapel requirement in the core.
 In addition, students in this program may substitute a 3-hour non-laboratory course for the 4-hour course.
 A total of 130 hours is required for degree completion.
 In order to be classified as a student in this program, the student will be non-residential and more than 50 percent of the classes must be taken at night or online in the Accelerated Degree Program format.